Schneegans/schneegans.github.io/gnome-pie.md

 sudo apt-get upgrade
 {% endhighlight %}

-Then download Gnome-Pie from GIT, compile and install it:
+Then download Gnome-Pie from GIT and compile it:

 {% highlight bash %}
 git clone git://github.com/Simmesimme/Gnome-Pie.git
 cd Gnome-Pie && ./make.sh
+{% endhighlight %}

+Now you can launch your local version of Gnome-Pie:

+{% highlight bash %}
+./gnome-pie
+{% endhighlight %}

+If you want to install it system wide:

+{% highlight bash %}
 cd build && sudo make install
 {% endhighlight %}